nais/wonderwall/README.md

 --sso.mode string                          The SSO mode for this instance.
 Must be one of 'server' or 'proxy'. (default "server")
 --sso.server-default-redirect-url string   The URL that the SSO server should redirect to by default if a given redirect query parameter is invalid.
 --sso.server-url string                    The URL used by the proxy to point to the SSO server instance.
+--sso.session-cookie-name string           Session cookie name.
+Must be the same across all SSO Servers and Proxies.
 --upstream-host string                     Address of upstream host. (default "127.0.0.1:8080")
 ```